-An abstract is included as part of a research paper.
-Its purpose is to inform an interested researcher about the topic, problem, methodology, findings and conclusion of the research.
+Abstracts are included as part of research papers.
+Their purpose is to inform an interested researcher about the topic, problem, methodology, findings and conclusion of the research.
 This abstract helps students gain an understanding of whether this source is a good one for their own school paper.

-An abstract is written as a summary rather than evaluative.
-No added material, such as explanations, further reading and so forth is included in the abstract.
+An abstract is written as a summary rather than to serve an evaluative purpose.
+No added material, such as explanations or further reading are included in abstracts.
 Usually an abstract runs between 150 to 250 words.

 If you’re using APA style to format your research paper, you will need to include an abstract on the page following the title page.